kevinz1194/Kidney-Transplant-Disparities/README.md

 ### 4. recipients_analysis.Rmd
 Runs survival analysis for EPTS scores in the recipients dataset.
-Primarily sensitivity analyses and supplementary material.
+Requires files produced by candidates.R and recipients.R.

-Updated 3/8/23: Updated to include all post-transplant recipient analyses.
+Updated 3/8/23: Updated to include all post-transplant recipient and competing-risks analyses.

 ### 5. recipients_analysis_v2.Rmd (removed)
 Added 2/16/23: Additional sensitivity competing-risks and outcomes analyses in the recipients dataset.
 Can be taken as supplementary material.